Our Commitments to ESG

 Nagambie believes that reporting EHTs and weight average grades of mineralised vein systems is meaningful and responsible.
 Without meaningful and responsible reporting of exploration results, in exploration industry risks the flow of capital needed to ensure the world has the minerals it needs.

-More details of our approach to reporting exploration results can be found in the ASX announcements about exploration results.
+More details of our approach to reporting exploration results can be found in the ASX announcements about exploration results and by clicking here.

 Biological extraction of residual gold in the heap leach pile